 There are many ways a shipping container can help start ups save money, with the home office being one of the most common applications.

-For ideas, the best thing to do is have a chat with your container company and discuss the options for shipping container conversion.
+For ideas, the best thing to do is have a chat with your container company and discuss the options for shipping container conversion and think about using repurposed containers.
 You might just come up with a concept you haven’t even thought of yet.